-CHARLI (Cognitive Humanoid Autonomous Robot with Learning Intelligence) is a 1.4 m tall, 12.0 kg, autonomous humanoid robot, which is the first of its kind in the United States.
-This humanoid robot has been used as a platform for research, education, outreach, and publicity for Virginia Tech.
-It was also utilized as the base platform for Virginia Tech's first entry to the humanoid adult size division of RoboCup 2010.
+CHARLI-2 (Cognitive Humanoid Autonomous Robot with Learning Intelligence) is a 1.4 m tall, 12.1 kg, autonomous humanoid robot, which is the first of its kind in the United States.
+This humanoid robot and its predecessor, CHARLI-L, have been used for research, education, outreach, and publicity at Virginia Tech.
+In 2010, CHARLI-L was used as the base platform for Virginia Tech's first entry to the RoboCup humanoid AdultSize division.
+At RoboCup 2011, CHARLI-2 won first place in the AdultSize division, and was awarded the Louis Vouitton Best Humanoid Award.
 In the future we plan for the humanoid robot to autonomously navigate the hallways of campus buildings and perform human-like complex motions such as giving tours indoors.